 Dr. Anton has performed hundreds of breast revision surgeries at his Newport Beach practice.
 The majority of his breast revision work is patients who have had surgery elsewhere with another surgeon and are unhappy with their results or are experiencing complications such as:

 Revision surgery of any kind increases the risk of further complications.
 This is why it is important to choose your plastic surgeon wisely.
 Dr. Anton’s breast revision rate is less than 1% due to his extensive Breast Fellowship training along with the surgical skills and techniques he applies to each procedure.
 His success rate in even the most difficult breast revision surgeries makes him one of the top breast revision surgeons in Newport Beach.

 The dynamics of each breast revision can differ greatly depending on the nature of the previous surgery, the patient’s own tissue, and the difficulty of the correction.
 Dr. Anton has corrected several Breast Implant cases from other practices and has been able to achieve an outcome that patients did not think possible.
-During your consultation with Dr. Anton he will discuss the options available for your breast revision surgery which could include:
+During your consultation for breast revision Newport Beach plastic surgeon Dr. Anton he will discuss the options available for your breast revision surgery which could include:

 There is a lot of misinformation today about implants and their safety.

 Dr. Anton was one of thirty-five physicians across the country to conduct the original study on the safety of silicone breast implants.
 In 1997 the United States government published a 440-page document declaring silicone breast implants to be safe and not have an adverse effect on women’s health.